jennaswa/MDAnalysis.github.io/_posts/2024-08-02-gsoc2024_talagayev.md

 The first feature addition that I was working on were the physiochemical properties as well as the number of hydrogen bond donors and acceptors of the molecule.

-After it was done I started adding features, which would by selecting the checkbox highlight the features mentioned in the checkbox.
+Next, I added checkboxes that would highlight the related features on the image.
 For example, I implemented pharmacophore checkboxes, which by selection would highlight the selected pharmacophores, thus by selecting a hydrophobic feature, the atoms of the molecule that are hydrophobic via the `RDKit` pharmacophore recognition were highlighted in the assigned colors.